raghuvelagala/IOTPlant/README.md

 					this is because the google login process cannot be completely automated.
 In this first run a url is provided on the cmdline, entering this url in the browser leads to a google login page for the user to enter into their google account which then creates mycreds.txt.
 Now data_daemon can be run in the background through crontab.

+Referenced information from http://www.raspberrypi-spy.co.uk/2015/04/bmp180-i2c-digital-barometric-pressure-sensor/ for usage of BMP180.